 People experiencing homelessness

 On ABS Census night in 2021, more than 122,000 people were estimated to be experiencing homelessness in Australia – 56% were male, 21% were aged 25–34 and 20% were Aboriginal and Torres Strait Islander (First Nations) people (ABS 2023).
-The highest rate of homelessness was in the Northern Territory (about 563 people per 10,000 population), while the lowest was in Western Australia (37 people per 10,000).
+The highest rate of homelessness was in the Northern Territory (564 people per 10,000 population), while the lowest was in Western Australia (37 people per 10,000).

-Around 47,900 (39%) people were living in severely crowded dwellings.
+At this time, around 47,900 (39%) people were living in severely crowded dwellings.
 Over 24,300 (20%) were living in supported accommodation for the homeless and 7,600 (6%) were rough sleepers (Table 1).

 Table 1: Number of homeless persons, by homelessness type, Census night 2021